History of Jack Nicholson in Timeline

 Jack Nicholson

-Jack Nicholson is a highly acclaimed, now-retired American actor and filmmaker, considered one of the greatest actors of the 20th century.
-Known for portraying rebellious characters, his career spanned five decades, garnering him numerous prestigious awards.
-These include three Academy Awards, three British Academy Film Awards, six Golden Globe Awards, and a Grammy Award, solidifying his legacy in the entertainment industry.
+Jack Nicholson is a highly acclaimed, now-retired American actor and filmmaker, celebrated as one of the greatest actors of the 20th century.
+He is known for portraying rebellious characters who challenge societal norms.
+His illustrious five-decade career is marked by numerous prestigious awards, including three Academy Awards, three British Academy Film Awards, six Golden Globe Awards, and a Grammy Award, solidifying his status as a legendary figure in the film industry.

-1909: Birth of Donald Rose
+1909: Birth of Donald Furcillo

-1918: Birth of June Frances Nicholson
+1918: June Frances Nicholson's birth

 April 22, 1937: Birth of John Joseph Nicholson

-May 5, 1955: First Day as a Working Actor
+May 5, 1955: First day as a working actor

-1957: Joined California Air National Guard
+1957: Joined the California Air National Guard

 1958: Film Debut in The Cry Baby Killer

-In 1958, Nicholson made his film debut in the low-budget teen drama "The Cry Baby Killer", playing the title role.
+In 1958, Jack Nicholson made his film debut in the low-budget teen drama "The Cry Baby Killer", playing the title role.

 1960: Starred in The Wild Ride

-1961: Called up for extended active duty
+1961: Called up for extended active duty during the Berlin Crisis

 1962: Marriage to Sandra Knight

-In 1962, Jack Nicholson married Sandra Knight, his co-star in the movie "The Terror".
+In 1962, Jack Nicholson married Sandra Knight, his co-star in the movie The Terror.

-1962: Discharge from Air National Guard
+1962: Discharged from the California Air National Guard

-September 13, 1963: Birth of Daughter Jennifer
+September 13, 1963: Birth of daughter Jennifer

 1963: Death of June Frances Nicholson